-The Holidays from Thanksgiving through Christmas is traditionally a time to gather with family and friends over food, isn’t always a time of good feelings and happiness.
+The Holidays from Thanksgiving through Christmas are traditionally a time to gather with family and friends over food, but it isn’t always a time of good feelings and happiness.
 For some, stress and anxiety worsen as the holidays approach.
-According to a survey by the American Psychiatric Association, in 2022 about 30% of Americans felt more stressed about the holidays than the previous year.
+According to a survey by the American Psychiatric Association, in 2022, about 30% of Americans felt more stressed about the holidays than the previous year.
 Budget, food prep, and divisive topics were high on the list of potential stressors.
 On the other hand, studies show that positive family relationships can be vital for well-being throughout a person’s life.
-Family is always family, so building and maintaining positive family connections may help your live a long, healthy life.
+Family is always family, so building and maintaining positive family connections may help you live a long, healthy life.

 Here are some ways to eliminate holiday stress and focus on what really matters: family and friends.
 As you look through this list, find items that help you ease the pressure of hosting a family gathering and ideas for making the holiday more meaningful.